 Overall Pennsylvania Tax Picture

 Pennsylvania is a tax-friendly state for retirees.
 Social Security is not taxed, and neither are pensions or withdrawals from retirement accounts.
-Pennsylvania’s income tax rate is a flat rate of 3.07%, and local income taxes range from 0% to 4%.
-Effective property tax rates in Pennsylvania range from 0.9% to 2.5%.
+Pennsylvania’s income tax rate is a flat rate of 3.07%, and local income taxes range from % – 3.8398%.
+The average 3ffective property tax rates in Pennsylvania is 1.50%.
 You can use this Pennsylvania paycheck calculator to calculate what your take home pay will be.

 Estate Planning Tips